diegoaranas/gpt-grading/README.md

 Some subfolders of the `grades` folder are not included in this repository, as they contain private student data.
 The `grades` folder should be placed in the root of this repository.

 The criteria for grading is specified on the `assignment1_prompt_blueprint` variable which is defined in `constants.py`.
 This file also contains instructions on how to complete the assignment.
-The assignments are taken from Ted Sider's Intro to Philosophy 2023 course, with the permission of the author. (https://tedsider.org/teaching/intro/intro.html)
+The assignments are taken from Ted Sider's Intro to Philosophy 2023 course, with the permission of the professor. (https://tedsider.org/teaching/intro/intro.html)

 After running `notebook.ipynb`, the `grades` folder should contain the following files: